 The online food delivery market has changed considerably.
-Once the domain of fast-food, pizza and our favourite cuisines from across the world, it now includes coffee, deserts and breakfasts.
+Once the domain of fast-food, pizza and our favourite cuisines from across the world, it now includes coffee, desserts and breakfasts.

 This is thanks largely to the speed with which third-party food delivery services such as Deliveroo and Just Eat have capitalised on the market.
 But that isn’t where the story ends.

 If you’re a restaurateur, cafe owner or hotelier, you might be wondering how you can add online ordering and delivery to your own business plan and make it a profitable endeavour.
 It’s a fine balance, but get the numbers right and you’ll see the orders start to flood in.